 Peaceful pro-democracy demonstrators were slaughtered in Sudan over three days in early June.
 As many as 128 people were killed in Khartoum, Darfur, Port Sudan, and Blue Nile State.
-Victims were demanding that the Military Council restore the deal for transition to civilian democratic rule, established after the long-time dictator Omar Al-Bashir was removed from the presidency.
+Victims were demanding that the Military Council restore the deal for a transition to civilian democratic rule, established after the long-time dictator Omar Al-Bashir was removed from the presidency.

 The Rapid Support Forces serve as the point of the spear for the Military Council, a new incarnation of the Janjaweed insurgency who committed genocide in Darfur beginning in 2004.
 In June, the Rapid Support Forces engaged in an orgy of violence: killing protesters, raping women, and rounding up members of the Declaration of Freedom and Change, a civic alliance that represents the protesters.